-In most cases, LSD overdose happen when people take too much of it.
-Once ingested, the body rapidly absorbs it into the bloodstream.
+In most cases, lysergic acid diethylamide overdose results in the body rapidly absorbing the acid into the bloodstream.
 Then, the blood flow will help it reach the brain.
-It is available in the form of oral pills, capsules and occasionally liquids.
+It is available in the form of oral pills, capsules, and occasionally liquids.

 LSD (D-lysergic acid diethylamide acid) is a powerful hallucinogen.
-It means it can result in hallucinations after user takes it.
-Furthermore, the chemical may have effects long after the initial “trip”.
-Users call them “flashbacks”.
-In fact, these things can occur for months or years after the hallucinogen use.
+It means it can result in hallucinations after the user takes it.
+Furthermore, the chemical may have effects long after the initial “trip.”

 Symptoms of LSD Overdose

 While the impacts of lysergic acid diethylamide are not lethal, it is conceivable to overdose on acid.
 Symptoms of a bad trip may occur in a few hours of the intake of LSD.
 Such side effects can incorporate paranoia, panic, and delusions.
 However, clinical consideration is required to treat an acid overdose in case the below-mentioned symptoms happen:

 The early signs may include:

 - Extremely enlarged pupils

 - High blood pressure

 - Nausea and vomiting

 A set of potentially dangerous symptoms may occur.
 These include: